 The invaluable treasury has a fascinating history that goes

-1) The Kiani Crown dating to the reign of Fath Ali Shah Qajar (1797-1834), which was made as a coronation crown.
+1) The Kiani Crown dates to the reign of Fath Ali Shah Qajar (1797-1834), which was made as a coronation crown.
 It is thickly set with pearls and other gems.
 The final red stone is the Aurangzib spinel (120 carats).
 The crown weighs 4.5 kg.

 2) The 1925 jeweled Pahlavi Crown which was made from specially selected gems of the Treasury to be used at the coronations of Reza Shah (1925) and Mohammad Reza Shah (1967).
 The fact is that Reza Shah on his coronation was not inclined to use the Kiani Crown which belonged to the Qajar Kings.
 It was made by the highly reputed Caucasian jeweler Seraj od-Din, who had emigrated to Iran.
 The indented or step-shaped arches around the crown and the sunbursts on the four panels support the theory that the jeweler was inspired by the style of the crowns of the Sassanian Kings (226-651 AD).

 3) The Darya-ye Nour, Sea of Light, a 182-carat diamond, is the world's largest pink diamond measuring 25 mm wide, 10 mm thick, and 38 mm long.
 It bears the name of Fath Ali Shah on one side.
 It was one of the chief valuables surrendered by the Indian King to Nader Shah in 1739 upon his defeat by the latter.
 The diamond was worn as an armlet, a brooch, and sometimes as an aigrette.
 It has a frame surmounted by the Lion and Sunset with 457 diamonds and 4 rubies.